salecharohit/devops/README.md

-# Practical DevOps - The Lab
+# Practical DevOps - The Lab - Made by: me of course
 I've created this DevOps lab to explain the following terms through separate blogposts

 1. [Infrastructure As Code using Vagrant Ansible & Docker](https://www.rohitsalecha.com/post/practical_devops_infrastructure_as_code_vagrant_ansible_docker/)